flyer1/Rainbow/README.md

 Note that if you are on a MAC you may have to start each line with 'sudo' if you don't have admin priviledges to write to the target folders (there are ways to avoid having to run as sudo that are out there if this is an issue):

-Clone a copy of the main git repo by running in DOS or Bash (terminal).
+Clone a copy of the main git repo by running in DOS or Bash on a Mac (terminal).

 #### 1. Clone the Repository
 ```